Sebra7/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/4-make-products-persistent.rst

    If you later want to overwrite the TCA from an existing database table, then you must use the file :file:`EXT:store_inventory/Configuration/TCA/Overrides/[tablename].php`.

-After we installed the extension, we can create our first products in the backend.
+After we installed the extension, like described at :ref:`TYPO3 Core APIs <t3coreapi:<t3coreapi:start>` under "/Extension Architecture/Extension Management/Installing Extensions", we can create our first products in the backend.

 Like shown in image 4-2, we create a sys folder that takes the products (see 1 in figure 4-2).
 In this, we put some few new inventory data (see 2 in figure 4-2 and 3 in 4-3).